JoonaMuikku/Movie-app-project-Joona/README.md

 - **Movie Search**: Movies can be filtered by title, release year, and genre.
 - **Showtimes**: Browse the Finnkino showtimes of various theaters.
 - **Groups**: Signed-up users can join, create, and manage their own groups.
-- **Membership Management**: Group admins can accept or decline join requests and remove existing members from the group.
+- **Membership Management**: Group admins can accept or decline join requests and remove existing members from a group.
 - **Movie Reviews**: Signed-in users can create reviews with a comment and star rating, edit, and delete reviews.
 - **Favorites**: Signed-in users can favorite movies and share a link to their favorites list.
 - **Optional Features**: User profile page, group admin dashboard.